 What is Data Science?

-- offer training in intermediate and advanced topics,
+- offers training in intermediate and advanced data science topics

-- organize reading groups, talks, seminars, colloquia, symposia
+- organizes research clusters, reading groups, talks, seminars, colloquia, and symposia

 Does the DataLab offer courses?

 We offer workshops, tutorials, seminars, and mini-courses.
 We collaborate with our faculty and affiliates on quarter-long courses.
 Our faculty engage in the broader data science academic landscape, including the development of new majors and curriculum.

 Does the DataLab help graduate students with their research?

 Yes!
 We have a core service of data science consultants that can advise with accessing, managing, analyzing and visualizing data as well as learning to work with new technologies.
 We can’d do your coding for you, but we can help convey best practices and debug your code.
 To learn more, check out our office hours.